PiotrStrzalka/PiotrStrzalka.github.io/_posts/2020-11-07-vesc-custom-application-pas.md

 tags: [vesc, friction-drive, electronic]
 ---
 # VESC - Creating a custom application for PAS sensor

--- POST UNDER DEVELOPMENT --
+{:.no_toc}

+-- POST UNDER DEVELOPMENT --  (INITIAL IDEA OF TRACKING HIGH and LOW LEVEL ratio seems to not work to flawlessly.
+Another approach which involes encored like solution is required.)
 VESC is a really powerfull platform in terms of software comparing to other solutions that you can find on the market.
-Configuration that you can do through dedicated PC and smartphone app is quite extensive, but for me the real power lies is capability of writing own application on that platform.
+Configuration that you can do through dedicated PC and smartphone apps is quite extensive, but for me the real power lies is capability of writing own application on that platform.
 I used that power to write custom Pedal Assist Sensor component used in my electric bike drive train project.

-And belive me, as for now there is no better alternative.
-Once I had decided to make a research for other platform, I have tried to use ST branded Motor Control Workbench with dedicated development boards and after several afternoons I gave up.
-It was just so annoying to deal with some not fully testes closed source code generator when things happend just randomly.
+And trust me, as for now there is no better alternative.
+Once I had decided to make research for a different platform, I have tried to use ST branded Motor Control Workbench with dedicated development boards and after several afternoons I gave up.
+It was just so annoying to deal with some not fully tested closed source code generator when things happen just randomly.

+## Table of Contents
+{:.no_toc}
+* This will become a table of contents (this text will be scrapped).
+{:toc}
-## 1. Pedal Assist Sensor - what is all about
+# Pedal Assist Sensor - what is all about

-Pedal Assist Sensor (PAS) - is a device that can be mount on the crank of bicycle which gives you an information about current movement of pedals. (**[HERE](https://ebikes.ca/learn/pedal-assist.html)** you can find broader description of sensors.
+Pedal Assist Sensor (PAS) - is a device that can be mount on the crank of a bicycle which gives you information about the current movement of pedals. (**[HERE](https://ebikes.ca/learn/pedal-assist.html)** you can find a broader description of sensors.
 )

-I got bunch of Varied width sensors which requires one wire to connect to uC.
-The signal that can be readed looks like below:
+I got a bunch of Varied width sensors which requires one wire to connect to uC.
+The signal that can be read looks like below:

 ![PAS graph](/assets/uml/pas-signal-graph.png)

-## 2. Ok - but where to put my application "main function"?
+# Ok - but where to put my application "main function"?

 This question has been answered in Benjamin Vedder post **[Writing custom application](http://vedder.se/2015/08/vesc-writing-custom-applications/)** .
 There is a comprehensive description where to put your logic into the code.

-## 3. Integration with RTOS and other system functions
+# Integration with RTOS and other system functions

 **[ChibiOS](https://www.chibios.org/dokuwiki/doku.php?id=chibios:documentation:start)** is really neat Real Time Operating System and working with it is a pleasure thanks to good documentation and wide support community.